 The art world seems to move at a very fast pace.
-We wanted to slow down and have articular kinds of conversations about things we care about, at the inters petiloies frepresentation, history, theory, philosophy, aesthetics, and more.
-It also us to engage with and support younger practitioners, and cempurestion being asked and facilitate the kinds of conversations that are non-happening in the art world.
+We wanted to slow down and have articular kinds of conversations about things we care about, at the interspection frepresentation, history, theory, philosophy, aesthetics, and more.
+It also was to engage with and support younger practitioners, and cenquestion not being asked and facilitate the kinds of conversations that are not happening in the art world.